AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: Integration for the non-equivalent boundary wormhole fluctuations

 We denote the group freely generated by the generator $G(g)^{(1)}$ as $\mathbf{P}$.
 The group $\mathbf{P}$ is a subgroup of $\mathrm{Sp}(2g, \mathbb{Z})$.
 One can easily verify that the modular transformations in the group $\mathbf{P}$ act trivially on the tunneling action $B_{out}$ and the vacuum decay seed $B_{seed}$.
-Therefore, in our model, the spacetimes associated by the modular transformations in the group $\mathbf{P}$ are physically equivalent.
-In the studies of the partition function of the high genus AdS$_{3}$ spacetime, other researchers also suggested that the spacetimes associated by the group $\mathbf{P}$ are equivalent~\cite{XY1,AE2,SA,JM}.
-Taking the above arguments into consideration, when summarizing over different genus fluctuations, one does not need to consider the spacetimes associated by the modular transformations which are generated by $G(g)^{(1)}$ and $G(g)^{(2)}$.
-Any element of the modular group $\mathrm{Sp}(2g, \mathbb{Z})$ can be generated by $G(g)^{(1)}$ and $G(g)^{(2)}$.
-Therefore, any modular transformation in the modular group $\mathrm{Sp}(2g, \mathbb{Z})$ does not need to be considered.
+Therefore, in our model, the spacetimes associated by modular transformations in the group $\mathbf{P}$ are physically equivalent.
+In studies of the partition function of high genus AdS$_{3}$ spacetimes, other researchers have also suggested that the spacetimes associated with the group $\mathbf{P}$ are equivalent~\cite{XY1,AE2,SA,JM}.
+Considering this, when summing over different BWFs, one does not need to account for the spacetimes connected by modular transformations which are generated by $G(g)^{(1)}$ and $G(g)^{(2)}$.
+Since any element of the modular group $\mathrm{Sp}(2g, \mathbb{Z})$ can be generated by $G(g)^{(1)}$ and $G(g)^{(2)}$, modular transformations in the modular group $\mathrm{Sp}(2g, \mathbb{Z})$ do not need to be included in this summation.